narramukhesh/projectone/README.md

 **Connectors** : This folder contains all external connectors specific implementation, please check further details on connector specific documentation linked with connectors folder README.md files

-**OneFlow** : This folder contains the data engineering design implementation with all data ingestion patterns, utilities.
-To learn more, Please follow the [link](./oneflow/README.md)
+**ProjectOneflow** : This folder contains the data engineering design implementation with all data ingestion patterns, utilities.
+To learn more, Please follow the [link](./projectoneflow/README.md)

-**OneFlow-Framework** : This folder contains the data engineering framework implementation with different platform deployment, validation, running the pipelines.
-To learn more, Please follow the [link](./oneflow-framework/README.md)
+**ProjectOneflow-Framework** : This folder contains the data engineering framework implementation with different platform deployment, validation, running the pipelines.
+To learn more, Please follow the [link](./projectoneflow-framework/README.md)

 **.precommit-config.yaml**: This file has pre commit hooks configuration